-The Veterinary Evidence journal strives to provide the veterinary community with up-to-date evidence-based content.
+The Veterinary Evidence (VE) journal strives to provide the veterinary community with up-to-date evidence-based content.
 However, new evidence is continually being published and so ensuring that the journal’s content remains up-to-date poses a challenge.

 At the top of every published Knowledge Summary is a ‘next review date’ which is two years from when the literature search took place.
 This date highlights to readers the age of the search and that new evidence may be available since publication.